 A Blackfriar production with Shakespeare in the Ruins:

 Entirely imagined and captured specifically for the screen, this exciting adaptation of Shakespeare’s tragedy is a monumental achievement for our community.
 Other than the mighty National Theatre of Britain, SIR might very well be the only theatre company in the world attempting such an ambitious cinematic pivot.

 Shot in and around Winnipeg between September and October of 2020, Macbeth features more than 40 local actors, and dozens of artists behind the screen.
 Conceived, directed and edited by Michelle Boulet and Sarah Constible (the Blackfriar duo), this film is inspired by the late 1800s theatre aesthetic of Anton Chekhov, and was shot digitally in black-and-white.
 The result is an elegant, Bergman-esque celebration of Manitoba’s artistic community and gorgeous landscapes (Steep Rock-MB and its stunning beaches boldly become the cliffs of Dover!)

 The film (which is nearly 100min long) is currently in its third editing phase, with focus on sound mixing.
 Rather than releasing it online, our dream is to share it with our audiences at a public screening event.
 We want to display it on the big screen, where it belongs, and in the presence of our friends and supporters.
-We will aim to premiere it in late October of 2021 at a local cinema house – when we can hopefully safely gather.
+We will aim to premiere it in February 2022, at a local cinema house – when we can hopefully safely gather.
 Ray Strachan & Julie Lumsden play the royal couple.